-Fed’s John Williams joke shows how a novel policy could work or fail
+‘Not showing any slides’: Joke from Fed’s John Williams offers glimpse into novel policy

 If such a policy were put in place now, the Fed would need to allow inflation to run at 3 per cent, about twice as high as it is today, for about the next five years.

-But the idea that the Fed would subject Americans to such a paycheck-draining policy strains belief, critics say.
+But the idea that the Fed would subject Americans to such a paychecque-draining policy strains belief, critics say.

 "I find that quite implausible," former Minneapolis Fed president Narayana Kocherlakota said earlier this week.